JimmyLv/BibiGPT-v1/README.md

 # Todos v1

 - [x] Make it work with edge functions and streaming instead of just serverless
-- [ ] Make it work for featured articles – why isn't it?
-- [ ] Add loading logic and make summary look nicer by splitting into more paragraphs
+- [x] Add loading logic and make summary look nicer by splitting into more paragraphs
 - [ ] Add a footer
 - [ ] Maybe summarize with bullet points?
 Maybe I should have a toggle that toggles between this
 - [ ] Parse URL to make sure it includes techcrunch.com. new URL(string) - make sure it's valid and host name is techcrunch
+- [ ] Make it work for featured articles – why isn't it?

 # Todos v2